chrischristakis/seecs/ReadME.md

 # seecs

-seecs (pronounced see-ks) is a small header only ECS implementation for C++.
+seecs (pronounced see-ks) is a small header only ECS sparse set implementation for C++.
 Seecs stands for **Simple-Enough-Entity-Component-System**, which defines the primary goal:

-To implement only the core of a functional ECS as a resource for learning.
+To implement the core of a functional ECS using sparse sets as a resource for learning, while still keeping it efficient.

-It's my take on a 'pure' ECS using sparse sets to optimize data locality, in which entities are just IDs, components are data, and (most importantly) systems query entities based on components and operate that on data.
+It's my take on a 'pure' ECS, in which entities are just IDs, components are data, and (most importantly) systems query entities based on components and operate that on data.

 Here's an example of seecs in action:
 ```cpp